CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoidio/upload.md

 ::: tip Information

-We used an art drew by [鵜飼沙樹](https://www.pixiv.net/users/48456) as an example background image for this article.
+We used an art drawn by [鵜飼沙樹](https://www.pixiv.net/users/48456) as an example background image for this article.
 Here's the link to the [art](https://www.pixiv.net/artworks/92258191).

 :::